-a. where power is wielded by a king. b. where a President is elected by the people c. which has a governments at the centre and d. which has a government only at the centre. state.
+a. where power is wielded by a king. b. where a President is elected by the people c. which has a governments at the d. which has a government only at the centre and state. centre.

 2. When power of the central and state government are shared by a third level of government it is called: